 The Vazee Summit v2 is a lightweight and low-profile shoe, despite its larger heel-toe drop, that will favor the more mature trail runner.
 It is a fast shoe that is well suited to any trail running but was also one of our favorites for off-trail missions, especially scrambling, due to its very sticky and durable outsole.

-This shoe retails for a mere $100, making it the most affordable shoe in our review.
+This model costs $100, making it incredibly affordable.
 We think it is a fantastic shoe with many positive attributes, and the low price is just one more reason to give it a shot.
 Great value.

 The New Balance Vazee Summit v2 is a very comfortable and lightweight shoe that falls at the exact opposite end of the spectrum from its cousin, the New Balance Leadville v3.
 Despite its large heel-toe drop, it maintains a low stack height, reasonable stability, but offers the runner great traction and a very sensitive feel for the trail.
 We think it is an excellent choice for runners who value light weight but don't want to sacrifice any performance.